JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 # "Modern Classic RGB" Skin Theme for Foobar2000 2.0+ 64Bit DUI
-Simple cool layout using the default user interface using plugins and scripts for the 64bit version of foobar2000 2.0+ portable mode.
-You may need to adjust the box sizes ffor your monitor.
+Simple cool layout using the default user interface using plugins and scripts for the 64bit version of foobar2000 2.0+ portable mode.<br>
+You may need to adjust the layout box sizes for your monitor resolution. default 1440p

   <img src="Modern_Classic_RGB_Foobar_64bit.png" width="97%" />